 Timeshare vacations offer families upscale, well located condominium resorts and cherished memories at affordable prices.
 Today’s timeshares are about flexibility, choice and comfort.
 Whatever your stage of life, there has never been a better time to discover timeshare vacations.
-And, here at The All Seasons Vacation Resort, we have made it easier and more flexible to purchase timeshare than ever before!
+Here at The Voyager Beach Club, we have made it easier and more flexible to purchase timeshare than ever before!

 We are introducing a new way to own and enjoy timeshare, our LIMITED TERM, UNLIMITED FUN program.
 But first, read about the pros and cons of standard timeshare, and then our Limited Term program, to decide what is best for you!

 Shared ownership of vacation property which may or may not include an interest in real property.
 Timeshares allow buyers to purchase an increment of time, typically one week, in a fully-furnished condominium, villa or apartment.
 About two-thirds of timeshare interests today are interests in real property, which you own by deed just like your home.

 The Timeshare industry over the last twenty-five years has evolved from fixed weeks to floating weeks and now Points programs.
 Each transition along the way provided timeshare owners with greater flexibility planning their vacations, but each improvement has also led to more owner confusion, and decreased real value at a higher purchase price.